"What should such fellows as we do, crawling between earth and heaven? We are arrant knaves, all."

 As writers, I and my father are quite different, mainly in that my Old Man was world-class, whereas I, at best, am okay.
 However, looking for "One quote to join us both," the above is excellent; so excellent, actually, that it has inspired the title of our family chronicles - The Tale(s) of Two Knaves.

-Whereas Senior could charm his readers out of the tree, I have to shake that same tree until some (probably initially unbalanced) reader comes tumbling to the ground, and even when that happens, he or she tends to do so not because of any "raw talent" on my part but because of my content, my unusual structure or because successfully disprove some long-held alleged incompatibility.
+Whereas Senior could charm his readers out of the tree, I have to shake that tree until some reader comes tumbling to the ground, and even when that happens, he or she tends to do so not because of any "raw talent" on my part but because of my content, my unusual structure or because successfully disproving some long-held alleged truth.
 However, all that shaking has made me pretty strong.
 I am logical, I have read a bit, I have done a lot of often quite insane things to become who I am, and rather than giving in to Mormon, I have made understanding (or, trying to understand, rather) my thing.
 This has turned me into a person who believes that he has managed to:

-• Create a cool family chronicle out of 49 short stories and their corresponding bio-introductions: The Tale(s) of Two Knaves.
+- Create a cool family chronicle from 50 short stories and their corresponding bio-introductions: The Tale(s) of Two Knaves.

 "Believe none of us"

 Well, yes, maybe knaves shouldn't be trusted, but my thoughts about dysfunctional discourses, of which The Drug Problem is part 1, might have some believability attached to it.
-I have been thinking about why and how we ("we" as in we humankind) arrange ourselves dysfunctionally, and The Drug Problem aims to corroborate that there is at least one example of that we do so (the supply of illegal narcotic drugs is the only discourse I have known enough about to deliver myself of an opinion).
-Part 2 - Dysfunctional Discourses 2: How & Why - if I get around to write it, will try to answer the question posed above: How & Why.
-If I get around to write this book, maybe I should be, if not believed, at least listened to.
+I have been thinking about why and how we ("we" as in we humankind) arrange ourselves dysfunctionally, and The Drug Problem aims to corroborate that there is at least one example of how we do so (the supply of illegal narcotic drugs is the only discourse I have known enough about to deliver myself of an opinion.
+Part 2 - Dysfunctional Discourses 2: How & Why - if I get around to writing it, will try to answer the question posed above: How & Why do we organize ourselves dysfunctionally?
+If I get around to writing this book, maybe I should be, if not believed, at least listened to.
 As to Senior, he's a notorious liar (aka a good fiction writer) and should definitely not be believed.
+However, when it comes to his pessimistic weltanschauung, you might find him credible.

 Andres Laszlo Jr.